alex-desaram/alex-desaram.github.io/a-book-from-the-sky.md

 I see something irreplaceable.

-![ghibli leaf close up](/assets/images/ghiblileaf.png) (*Hand-painted by Studio Ghibli artists – from The Secret World of Arrietty*)
+![ghibli leaf close up](/assets/images/ghiblileaf.png) (*Hand-painted by Studio Ghibli artists– from The Secret World of Arrietty*)

 ---